flurdy/blog/_posts/2019-06-18-all-eggs-in-one-cloud-basket.md

 Use several cloud providers, and your own hosted solutions.

 This is a *hybrid* solution, and many providers and 3rd parties offering solutions for this.
-AWS offer an integration with VMWare for an on-premises solution that integrates with AWS.
+AWS offer an integration with VMWare for an on-premises solution, [Outpost](https://aws.amazon.com/outposts/), that integrates with AWS.
-Google is offering several tools to manage Hybrid solutions.
+Google is offering several tools to manage Hybrid solutions, e.g. ([Anthos](https://cloud.google.com/anthos/)).
 But I am suspicious of these, I am not sure what the motives are for their offering, but I am sure it is to drive more use of their own cloud.